vdelachaux/unit-tests-with-Classes/Documentation/Classes/ut.md

 \*All functions that return `cs.ut` may include one call after another.

-The assert error message is automatically formulated.
-For example:
+The assert error message is automatically formulated according to this scheme:

 > `{suite}: '{test}' gives {result} when '{expected}' was expected`